 Chocolate Pot De Crème

 Not interested in brownies and mini cheesecakes?
-Pot de crème and drinking chocolate are two luxurious ways to do dessert at a bridal shower.
+Pot de crème is a luxurious way to do dessert at a bridal shower.

 Mini Ice Cream Cones